qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 -----------------------

-Before working on a new contribution, you should always update your branch in your local repository.
+Before working on a new contribution, you should always update your master branch in your local repository.
 Assuming you are willing to push changes to the testing documentation, run the following command lines:

 .. code-block:: bash